ARE YOU WORRIED ABOUT PAIN IN YOUR HIP OR GROIN?

 Once I have assessed you and taken any X-rays or scans that might be necessary, I will discuss with you the best way forward.
 A great deal will depend upon how bad your symptoms are and how much impact they are having on your quality of life, and there is no need to rush into having anything done.
 My aim is to explain the cause of your symptoms, present the treatment options to you and then to answer your questions thoroughly so between us we can decide on the best treatment for you.

 Hip injections do not cure structural problems of the hip such as early arthritis of the hip ‘osteochondral defects’, hip labral tears or moderate to severe hip arthritis.
-However, it may provide improvement in symptoms whilst you improve your fitness with appropriate exercises and physiotherapy treatment, and allows you time to weight up the benefits and risks of surgery.
-These injections are performed under x-ray guidance, in theatre, so that your doctor/surgeon can be sure that the injection is injected accurately into the joint.
+However, it may provide improvement in symptoms in patients with mild arthritis whilst you improve your fitness with appropriate exercises and physiotherapy treatment, and allows you time to maximise any benefits from appropriate exercises and non-operative treatment.
+These injections are performed in clinic, under strict clean techniques (“aseptic environment”).

 These injections include: